ahjolinna/mpv-conf/README.md

 ```
 Example: livestreamer -p mpv http://www.twitch.tv/angryjoeshow best --player-continuous-http
 ```

+#### side note:
-side note: the <quality> "command" is for the stream quality** **You can get the list of available quality formats using:  "youtube-dl <link>  --list-formats"
+the <quality> "command" is for the stream quality** **You can get the list of available quality formats using:  "youtube-dl <link>  --list-formats"

-INSTALL::the "stable" version  is more lighter & OC stable,  it also uses the chakra's own ffmpeg, when the git version  uses its own ffmpeg-git and libass-git(are not in conflict with repo version)
+####NOTE:

-NOTE: if you want to use MVtools you need to install 'vapoursynth-plugin-mvtools' to use it, BUT remember it's really CPU demanding feature
+if you want to use MVtools you need to install 'vapoursynth-plugin-mvtools' to use it, BUT remember it's really CPU demanding feature
 ```
     What Smooth Motion is not, is a frame interpolation system—it will not introduce the “soap opera effect” like you see on 120Hz+ TVs, or reduce 24p judder.